Sex, consent and relationships

 Sexual harm and harassment occur in every environment.
 There is no ‘typical’ survivor and no ‘typical’ person who commits sexual harm.
 Findings from the New Zealand Crime and Victims Survey (2019) notes over 1 million people (29% of the adult NZ population) have experienced sexual harm or intimate partner violence across their lifetime.
 People of all genders are impacted by sexual harm, although women were three times more likely than men to have experienced sexual violence.
 A survivor is significantly more likely to know the person who commits sexual harm; In New Zealand over one third of sexual harm is by a current partner, a quarter by a friend and one in 20 events by a work colleague.
 None of these events are okay.

 Sexual harassment encompasses a broad range of actions and communications.
 These include unwanted sexual advances; rude sexually degrading comments; discrimination or talking down based on gender, sex, sexual orientation; displaying pictures of a sexual nature without explicit consent; conditions of a sexual nature in return of promotion or training.
 When harassment occurs it is often spread across multiple areas of the spectrum.
 This can sometimes be more difficult for someone to address or know how to respond to than a single incident would be.
-Check out the NZ Human Right’s definition on sexual harassment here.
+Check out the NZ Human Right’s definition on sexual harassment here and WorkSafe's definition here.

 Sexually unacceptable behaviours can become particularly difficult to navigate where power imbalances are in place.
 Having power over someone can influence the extent to which people feel comfortable addressing unwanted comments, actions or events where sexual contact is unwanted.
 This usually results from the fear that we may face negative consequences for doing so.
 In the NZDF we can face power imbalances across a range of avenues including rank hierarchy, age differences, and junior versus senior members of staff and across the types of roles we have.
 No matter where someone sits, we are all responsible for upholding the same level of respect towards the NZDF community and wider society.